 J1 Work Visa Application Process

-Below are the major steps in the process of applying for a J1 work visa.
+Below are the significant steps in applying for a J1 work visa.

 Find a J1 Program Sponsor

-First, you will need to identify and apply for a program that can sponsor your J1 visa.
-The US government has a list of designated sponsor programs you can search through here.
-You may have to pay an application fee to apply to the program, depending on the sponsor.
+First, you must identify and apply for a program that can sponsor your J1 visa.
+The US government has a list of designated sponsor programs you can search here.
+Depending on the sponsor, you may have to pay an application fee to apply to the program.

 Complete Form DS-2019